Message for our friends and clients More Information

 - Make sure the website can be viewed in all browsers, including the extremely popular internet capable smart phones and tablet-computer browsers including iPhone and Android phones.

 - Avoid chat rooms and message boards UNLESS the website has a very large base of visitors.
 Nothing looks worse than an empty chat room or bulletin board.

 Search Engine Ranking & Optimization Tips

-- Avoid using tricks (often refered to as blackhat) to gain better search engine ranking.
+- Avoid using tricks (often referred to as black-hat) to gain better search engine ranking.

 - Search engines are constantly changing and learning to recognize black-hat tricks.
 Some consequences might just be a lower ranking while other search engines have been known to blacklist and ban sites for good!

 - Natural search engine optimization will give a website the best long-term effect for the best possible ranking in search results.

-- If there is a need for immediate traffic, consider a campaign similar to Google AdWords or SMM (social media marketing) such as Facebook Ads.
+- If there is a need for immediate traffic, consider a campaign similar to Google AdWords (now Google Ads) or SMM (social media marketing) such as Facebook Ads.